 The Massachusetts Historical Society is committed to using its unique resources to improve and support the teaching of American history in all K-12 classrooms.
 The Society hosts more than 20 workshops each year, serving an average of 700 teachers, who teach students in all 50 states.
 The workshops, lesson plans, and digital resources offered here feature selections from the Society's unparalleled collections, paired with creative suggestions for engaging students of all ages.

-Learn more about our upcoming workshops or schedule a visit for a teacher or student group.
+Learn more about our upcoming workshops for K-12 and museum educators, or schedule a visit for you and your colleagues.

 Apply for a four-week teacher fellowship (for K-12 educators), or a research fellowship for high-school students.These fellowships are avalable to teachers and students anywhere in the United States with an interest in using the Society's collections to learn about American history, world history, or English/language arts.